 Now, with over a year of the current term elapsed we caught up with them to find out what they had been up to, and how much they had achieved so far.

-These are the responses from Cllr for Gresford, Andrew Bailey.
+Below are the responses from Cllr for the Rossett ward Hugh Jones.

 1. What was your first priority / aim for your ward prior to being elected and have you managed to achieve it?